 The European Framework of Reference

-There are different ways of measuring levels of proficiency in a language.
-Perhaps the best general reference point is the European Common Framework of Reference which divides proficiency into six levels from A1, A2, B1, B2, C1 and C2.
-In my view, B2 is the level where you are fluent.
-If you look at the summary description below you will see that this level, sort of advanced intermediate, is actually quite high.
-It means you understand most situations, and can express yourself on a wide variety of subjects, albeit with mistakes.
+There are different ways to measure proficiency in a language.
+Perhaps the best general reference point is the European Common Framework of Reference, which divides proficiency into six levels: A1, A2, B1, B2, C1 and C2.
+In my view, B2 is the benchmark level for fluency.
+At a B2 level, you can understand and express yourself in a wide variety of contexts and subjects.
+Precision is not perfect, but your grasp of the language is evident.

-The key points of this level are as follows.
+The key points of a B2 proficiency level are as follows.

 • Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in their field of specialization.